-Solo: A Star Wars Story is out, and since its release the film has proven to be as polarizing as other Disney-era LucasFilm installments for the franchise.
+Solo: A Star Wars Story review is a look at another film proving as polarizing as other Disney-era LucasFilm installments for the franchise.

 For Star Wars fans of every generation, the back story of the series favorite smuggler and scoundrel has possessed a certain mystery.
 Within the scope of the live-action film adaptation of the iconic saga, the audience has only been given minor snippets of Han’s past.